-Email Signup Forms: The 3 Factors in Boosting your Email Signup Form
+Email Signup Forms: These are the 3 Big Factors in Subscriber Growth

-In the next few minutes, you’ll learn how to get more email subscribers for your blog by improving your email subscriber form.
+Here is a breakdown of each of the three P’s.
+In the next few minutes, you’ll learn exactly how to get more email subscribers for your blog by improving your email subscriber form.

 1. Prominence